-The Medical Assistant AAS Degree Program at SPC is accredited by CAAHEP and is designed to prepare students to be eligable to take the AAMA Certification Exam by the completion of the program.
+The Medical Assistant AAS Degree Program at SPC and SMC campuses is accredited by CAAHEP and is designed to prepare students to be eligable to take the AAMA Certification Exam by the completion of the program.
 Graduates who pass this exam will be able to practice in a health care facility as a Certified Medical Assistant (CMA).

 To provide an intellectually stimulating and challenging environment where competency based education in Medical Assistant is focused on the needs of the patient and intended to produce competent and progressive Medical Assistant professionals of the highest caliber.

 Program Measurable Student Learning Outcomes: Upon completion of this program the students will incorporate critical thinking based on cognitive knowledge in performance of psychomotor (skills) and affective (behavior) domains in their practice as medical assistants in the following areas: